KateErgo/PracticePython/README.md

 # PracticePython

-Contains the solutions to Practice Python exercises.
+Contains the solutions to the Practice Python exercises.
 (Source: https://www.practicepython.org/)